SparksSkywere/servermanager/README.md

 # Installation
 1. I have packed a helpful installer along to easily setup the locations (run "install.ps1" with powershell), If you move steamCMD re-run the install.ps1 and tell it where the new directory is as it will update all the registry keys.
+2. I have also packed an exe too
-2. Upon installation all the git cloned files will be copied to "servermanager" which is meant for copying
+3. Upon installation all the git cloned files will be copied to "servermanager" which is meant for copying

 # How to use
 1. Edit the file "auto-app-update.ps1" and add all what is required down at the part where you need to input game information